pulp-platform/redmule/README.md

 * mulmin: Z = min((X x W), Y)

 ### Generating Models
-The golden model make use of Python3.6 virtual environment, Numpy and Pytorch.
+The golden model makes use of Python3.6 virtual environment, Numpy and Pytorch.
 These modules have to be installed if they are not already present.
 To simplify this procedure, the `golden-model` folder contains a `setup-py.sh` that can be sourced to install all these modules, and to export the required environment variables.
 Thus, the first step is to move into the `golden-model` folder and run: